 - Emotional regulation difficulties

-When a young person is admitted to the unit they'll be met by the nursing team, who will take them through the admission process, give information about the unit and what to expect, and answer any questions about their stay.
-A young person can be accompanied by their family or a carer who can also ask questions about the service and their stay.
+When a young person is accepted for day care at Phoenix Unit, they and their family will meet with the clinical team, who will take them through the admission process, give information about the service and what to expect, and answer any questions about the day care programme.
 There will be some forms that the young person and their family or carer will need to fill in.

-They will have regular meetings with their nurse and weekly meetings with their consultant.
-They may be referred for other work with our team such as psychology or art therapy if it is felt this is the right thing for them.
-We also run a programme of different psychological support groups.
+They will have regular meetings with their nurse, weekly meetings with their consultant and both they and their parents/carers will attend regular therapy groups and individual therapy such as psychology or family therapy if it is felt this is the right thing for them.

-If the care plan involves attending school, they will have classes from Monday to Friday in our classroom, which is in a building attached to the unit.
-Our teaching staff will liaise with the young person's school to make sure they can keep up their studies, and develop an educational support plan.
+School is an important part of the treatment programme and all young people attending day care will be expected to attend classes according to their individual needs.
+The Phoenix Unit school is open from Monday to Friday in our classroom, which is in a building attached to the unit.
+Our teaching staff will liaise with the young person's current school to make sure they can keep up their studies and develop an educational support plan.